;d;;Title: Privacy Act – Are You Compliant? | Posted: 15 MAY 2021 | Author: Alex Cruden (TTL) | Category: Security, Risk, Compliance

 Personal information must not be collected by unlawful, unfair or unreasonably intrusive means.
 When an organisation collects information about a person, it has to do so in a way that is fair and legal.

-What is reasonable also depends on the circumstances, such as the purpose for collection, the degree to which the collection intrudes on privacy, and the time and place it was collected.
+What is reasonable also depends on the circumstances.
+This includes the purpose for collection, the degree to which the collection intrudes on privacy, and the time and place it was collected.

 You need to take particular care when collecting information from children and young people.
 It may not be fair to collect information from children in the same manner as you would from a consenting adult.